 Success is out there.
 Dr. Terenzi sees patients at her practice finding success every day.
 Countless patients who had spent years struggling, yo-yo dieting and who were ready to give up trying are now in control of their diabetes, for example.
 Others are virtually free of chronic knee pain or even able to become pregnant after being told they never could.
 And Dr. Terenzi herself is 30 lbs lighter and feeling healthier than ever before.
 “You can get a hold of the condition and you can lose the weight,” encourages Dr. Terenzi, “There is always a way.
 One pound at a time.
 Don’t give up.
 There is something that can be done.”

-Make sure that you have enough time for the appointment – notify the secretary ahead of time that you may need additional time
+- Make sure you have enough time for the appointment – notify the secretary ahead of time that you may need additional time.